Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Applications

 with $y_i\in\R$ for all $i$.
 Similar to the case of SVM, the first case satisfies Assumption \ref{assum:Lipsloss}\footnote{Up to an equivalent reformulation of the dual problem by setting $\AL = \AL^+ - \AL^-$ and $\AL^+,\AL^- \geq 0$.} and the latter satisfies Assumption \ref{assum:LipGrad}.
 Often the first variant is called SVR and the second variant is called L2-loss SVR.
 Note that the degenerate case of $\epsilon = 0$ corresponds to the absolute-deviation loss and the least-square loss.
 In the case of the least-square loss, we again can use the exact line search approach because the objective is a quadratic function.

-Note that one can also replace $g$ with other strongly convex functions, but its possible that \eqref{eq:strong} is not satisfied.
+Note that one can also replace $g$ with other strongly convex functions, but it is possible that \eqref{eq:strong} is not satisfied.
 In this case, one can establish some sublinear convergence rates by applying similar techniques in our analysis, but we omit these results to keep the description straightforward.

 A short summary of various $\xi_i$'s we discussed in this section is in Table \ref{tbl:losses}.